itpp-labs/chatops-docs/docs/opinions-bot/index.rst

   [ It's not just good, it's awersome!!! ]
   [ *Add your opinions* ]

+* If user replies to a forwarded bot message, the bot will respond with the comment that explains how to use the bot.

 As you see, the voting can be public only.